Chart Color Schemes

 Singleton is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Singleton's dwelling structure, as per the latest Census, consisted of 84.6% houses and 15.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's figures of 90.9% houses and 9.0% other dwellings.
-Home ownership in Singleton was recorded at 29.7%, with mortgaged dwellings at 40.8% and rented dwellings at 29.5%.
-The median monthly mortgage repayment in the area was $1,760, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure for Singleton was $330, compared to Non-Metro NSW's $340.
-Nationally, Singleton's median monthly mortgage repayments are lower at $1,760 than the Australian average of $1,863, while median weekly rents in Singleton are substantially lower at $330 compared to the national figure of $375.
+Singleton's dwelling structures, as per the latest Census evaluation, consisted of 84.6% houses and 15.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 90.9% houses and 9.0% other dwellings.
+Home ownership in Singleton was at 29.7%, with mortgaged dwellings at 40.8% and rented ones at 29.5%.
+The median monthly mortgage repayment was $1,760, higher than Non-Metro NSW's average of $1,733.
+The median weekly rent in Singleton was $330, slightly lower than Non-Metro NSW's figure of $340.
+Nationally, Singleton's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower at $375.

 Frequently Asked Questions - Housing